HaoGao/GlasgowHeart/README.md

 # Developers
-The Heart Team from the SofTMech Centre funded by UKEPSRC, School of Mathematics and Statistics, University of Glasgow.
+The Heart Team from the SofTMech Centre funded by UK EPSRC, School of Mathematics and Statistics, University of Glasgow.